top of page

 • Environmental conditions: Choose a sensor that is durable and can withstand the environmental conditions of the application, such as temperature, humidity and dust.
 Look for sensors with the highest ingress protection (IP) ratings and temperature ranges.

 • Wireless communication range: Evaluate the required communication range between the sensor and the data collection system.
 Ensure the chosen sensor supports the desired range and is compatible with any obstacles or interference in the environment.
-Note that LoRawan, Zigbee, Bluetooth and Sigfox. for example, can only transmit small packets of data limiting their ability to support best-practise predictive maintenance strategies.
+Note that LoRawan, Zigbee, Bluetooth and Sigfox, for example, typically only transmit small packets of data limiting their ability to support best-practice predictive maintenance strategies.

 • Battery life and power requirements: Assess the sensor's battery life and power consumption, considering the trade-offs between measurement frequency, data transmission and battery life.
 Energy harvesting capabilities will minimise maintenance requirements.